Skip to content

 • Reduces the risk of developing gout

-Can a lack of ascorbic acid occur?
+Can ascorbic acid deficiency occur?

 What foods are rich in vitamin C?